jwerby/armakub/README.md

 ```

 You can override the source repository or branch/tag with the `OMAKUB_REMOTE` and `OMAKUB_REF` environment variables when invoking the script.

+Once installed, both `armakub` (new) and `omakub` (legacy) commands are available in your shell so existing muscle-memory still works.

 ## Supported platforms